-You need answers but when asking friends or family for answers they don’t give them to you.
-Instead, they give you their opinion – their advice – based on their experiences and beliefs.
+You need answers but when asking friends or family for answers they only give you their opinion – their advice – based on their experiences and beliefs.

 You don’t need opinions, you need solutions … the truth.